tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 }
 ```

 Now, you can start your server as your usually would, and it should not print any errors.
+If you changed the port number, make sure to update the client code to match (in `res://states/entered/entered.gd`).

 [*Back to top*](#how-to-follow-this-part)